DoD-Platform-One/vault/docs/PROMETHEUS.md

 ## Vault Kubernetes Authentication Method

-The Kubernetes Authentcation Method can be create using Vault's web interface or by the vault cli.
+The Kubernetes Authentication Method can be create using Vault's web interface or by the vault cli.

 See [HashiCorp Vault Kubernetes Auth Method](https://www.vaultproject.io/docs/auth/kubernetes) for more details